 Done!

 Painting with Pentel watercolors is overall easy, I think they are a bit blocky, the water control is not perfect, and the colors dry duller than they are wet.
-The colours seem bright when wet.
+The colors seem bright when wet.
 But overall, decent easy paints for beginners.

-I also have to test them again as this time I noticed that blend, and mixing colors is a problem.
+I also have to test them again as this time I noticed that blending and mixing colors is a problem.
 Maybe it was just my mistake and my first time using the Pentel brand.

 Pentel watercolor is good only for kids, students, and complete beginners adults from the very start with watercolor.
-It is not a good choice for professional artists or someone who already masters different watercolor techniques and wants to progress.
-You will see a big difference between professional watercolors and Pentel.
+It is not a good choice for professional artists or someone who already mastered different watercolor techniques and wants to progress.